 Police Arrest 4 Persons Over Murder of Sammy Gyamfi’s Father-in-Law

-- Four suspects were arrested in connection with the carjacking and murder of Sammy Gyamfi’s father-in-law
+- Four suspects were reportedly arrested in connection with the carjacking and murder of Sammy Gyamfi’s father-in-law

 - Inspector General of Police Christian Tetteh Yohuno announced the outcome of the police operation that led to the arrests

-- The Inspector General of Police further disclosed that during the operation, one life was lost after an exchange of fire
+- The Inspector General of Police further disclosed that during the operation, one suspect was killed after an exchange of fire

-The Ghana Police Service has confirmed the arrest of four suspects linked to the carjacking and murder of Andrews Amankwa, the father-in-law of GoldBod CEO and National Democratic Congress Communication Officer Sammy Gyamfi.
+The Ghana Police Service has confirmed the arrest of four suspects linked to the carjacking and murder of Andrews Amankwa, the father-in-law of GoldBod CEO and National Democratic Congress (NDC) spokesman Sammy Gyamfi.

-The Inspector General of Police, Christian Tetteh Yohuno, has confirmed the arrest of four suspects in connection with the incident at Ohwim Tigo Junction in Kumasi.
+The Inspector General of Police (IGP), Christian Tetteh Yohuno, has confirmed the arrest of four suspects in connection with the incident at Ohwim Tigo Junction in Kumasi.

 Source: Facebook

-He announced the details of the arrest during a press briefing on February 23, 2026.
+He announced the details of the arrest during a press briefing on February 23, 2026, which was also shared on Facebook.

-Asaase News first reported the death of Amankwa on February 18.
+Asaase News first reported on the death of Amankwa on February 18, 2026.

-Yohuno explained that as soon as the case was reported, he constituted a special team comprising the Ashanti Regional Commander, the Regional Intelligence Team, the Anti-Robbery Unit, and the Cyber Vetting and Enforcement Team of the CID Headquarters to immediately commence investigations.
+Yohuno explained that as soon as the case was reported, he constituted a special team comprising the Ashanti Regional Commander, the Regional Intelligence Team, the Anti-Robbery Unit, and the Cyber Vetting and Enforcement Team of the CID Headquarters.

-The first breakthrough came on February 18, 2026, with the arrest of one Akwesi Menu, who was found in possession of the deceased's Samsung mobile phone.
+After commencing investigations, the first breakthrough came on February 18, 2026, with the arrest of Akwesi Menu, who was found in possession of the deceased's Samsung mobile phone.

-The Inspector General of Police said he was subsequently put before the Sokoban Circuit Court 2 on February 20, 2026, charged with possession of stolen property and remanded into police custody to reappear on March 5, 2026.
+The IGP said that Menu was subsequently put before the Sokoban Circuit Court 2 on February 20, 2026, charged with possession of stolen property and remanded into police custody to reappear on March 5, 2026.

-According to him, further intelligence-led operations led to the arrest of Bashiru Tanko, alias "Tiki," at Atonsu in Kumasi on February 19, 2026.
+According to him, further intelligence-led operations led to the arrest of Bashiru Tanko, also known as Tiki, at Atonsu in Kumasi on February 19, 2026.

 Two additional suspects, Kwadwo Amponsah and Emmanuel Kwame Appiah, were arrested on February 21 and 22, 2026, near Buokrom and Danyame in Kumasi, respectively.

-Yohuno further disclosed that during the operation, the alleged gang leader, Eric Antwi Doku, sustained gunshot wounds and later died at the hospital.
+Yohuno further disclosed that during the operation, the alleged gang leader, Eric Antwi Doku, sustained gunshot wounds and later died at the hospital after an exchange of fire.

 NDC organiser stabbed to death by wife

-In 2024, police placed the wife of a National Democratic Congress branch youth organiser in the Asante Mampong Constituency under arrest for allegedly stabbing him to death.
+In 2024, police placed the wife of an NDC branch youth organiser in the Asante Mampong Constituency under arrest for allegedly stabbing him to death.

 Osei Akoto, the victim, was allegedly stabbed during a heated argument with his wife, identified only as Abigail.